Sheryoo/Agri-tech360-live/README.md

     $ PLANT_API_KEY = ....
     $ GEMINI_API_KEY = ....

-Then, Create venv and activate it:
+Then, create Venv and activate it:

 ### For Windows: